fahriatala/concert/README.md

 ## Import Data

-Look at package resources -> db -> migration on the project.
-We are using flyway to migrate the database
+We are using flyway to migrate the database.
+You can take a look at package resources -> db -> migration on the project

 ## Postman Documentation